 Each sub-department has their own individual web-pages which provide information on the available research projects and admissions procedures within the sub-department.
 For full information on the selection criteria, application deadlines and the research projects available, please refer to the sub-department web-pages.

-Please note that there are no taught postgraduate degrees offered at Oxford Physics, but the department offers a D.Phil by research (also known as a PhD), which will generally involve 3 or 4 years of study.
+The department offers a D.Phil by research (also known as a PhD), which will generally involve 3 or 4 years of study.

 - Astrophysics (ASTRO)